wi1dcard/blog/source/_posts/terraform-quick-start-with-alibabacloud.md

 ---
-id: terraform-quick-start-with-alibabacloud
+id: terraform-quick-start-with-alibaba-cloud
 tags: [Terraform]
 date: 2020-05-29 09:00:21
-title: Terraform Quick Start with Alibabacloud
+title: Terraform Quick Start with Alibaba Cloud
 categories: Tutorials
 ---

 As you probably heard Terraform before, it's a great DevOps tool that can help you build your infrastructures with configurations and codes, aka Infrastructure as Code.

 Terraform has a bunch of great integrations with cloud platforms, some of them are maintained by Terraform official, such as Azure provider and AWS provider.
-However, alibabacloud (which is the biggest public cloud company in China mainland) provider is created and maintained by alibaba itself so far.
+However, Alibaba Cloud (which is the biggest public cloud company in China mainland) provider is created and maintained by alibaba itself so far.
 Lack of quick start guide and documentation makes it a little bit hard to get started with.

 <!--more-->

-Therefore, this blog here might help you take a quick tour of alibabacloud provider and launch an instance from zero with the VPC, switches and security groups along.
+Therefore, this blog here might help you take a quick tour of Alibaba Cloud provider and launch an instance from zero with the VPC, switches and security groups along.
 I'll list the reference docs I can find as much as possible.
 Let's begin!

 ## Preparation